gmnrmyr/NumoraQ/docs/main/hardcore_2do_after_testup/2do.md

 0.1) Fix chat gpt api (was leaked when we made the project public).
 Webhook Stripe secret was also exposed.

+0.2) Not sure how to merge dev to prod and if that will work well with env keys (chatgpt,stripe,supabase).. same as supabase keys.

 0.5) purchase logic for tier purchases:

 0.6) need login flow on dev (google, etc...)